StormStreaming/stormplayer-js/README.md

                 sourceList: [
                     {
                         protocol: "storm",                   // either "storm" (stream was published to the server), or "rtmp".
 RTMP (external source)
-                        streamName: "test",                  // name of the stream
+                        streamKey: "test",                   // streamKey of the stream },
-                        application: "live"                  // application name (can be configured in storm server settings) },
                 ]
             },